 A five-week, closed entry and closed exit course.

-Participation in this program is available for all inmate-students up to 18 months prior to release.
-Inmate-students are assigned to the program via the Classification Committee.
+Participation in this program is available for all offender-students up to 18 months prior to release.
+Offender-students are assigned to the program via the Classification Committee.